 - understand the commercial aerospace processes, management techniques and legal requirements related to aircraft and the need for professional conduct.

-Teaching, learning and assessment strategies to enable outcomes to be achieved and demonstrated:

-In the main, achieved through a combination of tutorial problems, examination revision and coursework exercises but, in the case of design modules, through a combination of group project work and individual design analysis and in the project module, through directed individual study.
-Assessment is generally by a combination of written examination and written coursework reports, or in the case of design and project modules, a written report, oral presentation and summative poster.

 b.
 Subject-specific practical skills:

 On successful completion of this programme, students should be able to:

 - demonstrate the practical engineering skills to carry out technical work in both laboratories and workshops, use standard design/analysis software, produce design work, work effectively in a group and individually on major aerospace related project work.